Bylaws

 Article I - Yuma County Democratic Central Committee (YCDCC)

 The YCDP consists of all registered Democrat voters in Yuma County.
-The YCDCC shall be the
+The YCDCC shall be the governing body of the YCDP.
+The total number of Precinct Committeepersons of the YCDP constitute the YCDCC.
+The YCDCC comprises the following:

 A. Precinct Committeeperson (PC):